-Some of David's significant first ascents in the UK include the modern British classics Point Blank and The Brothers Karamazov (both E8 6c) in Pembroke, Wall of Spirits (E8 6b) at Pentire Head, the hardest route on Cornwall's Atlantic Coast, and the still-unrepeated Teahupo'o (E8 7a) at Bosigran, Cornwall.
-Further afield, along with fellow Scarpa athlete Sam Whittaker, in 2005 David made the first ascent of From Russia With Love (E7 6b, 500m), one of the hardest and most serious climbs in Kyrgyzstan's Ak Su Valley, and in 2011 David established the first ascent of The Lady Of The Lake with Swedish climber Malin Holmberg, currently the hardest trad route in Norway's Lofoten Islands.
+Some of David's significant first ascents in the UK include modern British trad classics such as Point Blank, Daddy Cool and The Brothers Karamazov (all E8) in Pembroke, Wall of Spirits (E8) at Pentire Head, the hardest route on Cornwall's Atlantic Coast, and the still-unrepeated Teahupo'o (E8 7a) at Bosigran, Cornwall.
+Further afield, along with fellow Scarpa athlete Sam Whittaker, in 2005 David made the first ascent of From Russia With Love (E7 6b, 500m), one of the hardest rock climbs in Kyrgyzstan's Ak Su Valley.
+In 2011, David established the first ascent of The Lady Of The Lake with Swedish climber Malin Holmberg, one of the most difficult trad routes in Norway's Lofoten Islands.

 David has sport climbed to a high level, redpointing up to 8b+ and onsighting up to 8a+.
 When he was recently asked the impossible question of ‘what are the 3 best sport routes you’ve ever climbed?’ he replied: ‘I can’t choose, but if I really had to they’d be Geminis (8b+) at Rodellar, Spain; Snapdragon (7c+) at Waterval Boven, South Africa; and The Path of Yin (8a+) in the Grampians, Australia.’
 He has also bouldered up to V11, and climbed WI6 icefalls in Europe.